shopware5/devdocs/source/sysadmins-guide/elasticsearch-setup/index.md

 - `Shopware\Models\Article\Detail`
 - `Shopware\Models\Article\Price`

-When changes to entities belonging to these models are done, they are immediately saved in the MySQL database, but propagation to Elasticsearch is delayed until the next execution of the `sw:es:sync:backlog` command.
+When changes to entities belonging to these models are done, they are immediately saved in the MySQL database, but propagation to Elasticsearch is delayed until the next execution of the `sw:es:backlog:sync` command.

 ### Rebuilding the search index